High-Earner Layoffs: Crucial Steps If Unemployed

 Additionally, remember that just like you potentially negotiated your high salary or compensation package, you can negotiate your severance package.
 Don’t be afraid to discuss the package with your employer and find a middle ground where you both feel comfortable ending on good terms.

 TIP: The average job seeker spends about 5 months finding a new job.
-While these are unprecedented times, evaluate how your new income sources (be they severance, unemployment benefit, or even dipping into your emergency fund) will last over the next 4-6 months.
+While these are unprecedented times, evaluate how your new income sources (severance, unemployment benefit, or even dipping into your emergency fund) will last over the next 4-6 months.

 File for unemployment as quickly as possible.
-The sooner you make your claim the sooner you can start receiving benefits.
-As an unemployed high earner, it can feel off-putting to request government aid; however, remember that this is why these monetary and fiscal policies have been put in place and consider the positive impact it can make on your finances over the coming months.
-There are plenty of unemployment benefits for which high earners are eligible and your unemployment benefits claims are completely confidential, meaning no future employer will know you’ve received funds.
+The sooner you make your claim, the sooner you can receive benefits.
+As an unemployed high-earner, it can feel off-putting to request government aid; however, remember that this is why these monetary and fiscal policies have been put in place, and consider the positive impact they can make on your finances over the coming months.
+There are plenty of unemployment benefits for which high earners are eligible, and your unemployment benefits claims are completely confidential, meaning no future employer will know you’ve received funds.

-Unemployment benefits are temporary cash you can receive for a maximum of 26 weeks and which can be directly deposited into your existing bank account.
+Unemployment benefits are temporary cash you can receive for a maximum of 26 weeks and can be directly deposited into your existing bank account.
 These funds are available to you if you’ve lost your job through no fault of your own and are actively looking for a new role.
-Due to the current health crisis, employees who have been temporarily furloughed or unemployed can also claim unemployment benefits if they are quarantined or their employer has ceased operations, but expect to return to work.

 If stock options were included in your compensation package, as occurs for many tech high earners, discuss how long you have to exercise your stock options with your employer.
 Be sure to ask if there are any stock awards you will have to forfeit.

-The volatility in the stock market, as well as steep drops, likely means you’ve seen the value of your company’s stock nosedive.
-Holding onto your stock options, and other investments, until the market improves is the best action plan.
+The volatility in the stock market and steep drops likely mean you’ve seen the value of your company’s stock nosedive.
+The best action plan is to hold onto your stock options and other investments until the market improves.